-For each of the three month periods ended March 31, 2017 and 2016, the majority of interest expense that we incurred was related to our repo borrowings, which we use to finance our assets.
-We also incur interest expense in connection with our short positions in U.S. Treasury securities.
+For the three month periods ended March 31, 2018 and 2017, the majority of interest expense that we incurred was related to our repo borrowings, which we use to finance our assets.
+We also incur interest expense in connection with our short positions in U.S. Treasury securities as well as on our counterparties' cash collateral held by us.
+Our total interest expense for the three month period ended March 31, 2018 was \$7.2 million, of which \$6.4 million represented interest expense on our repo borrowings and approximately \$0.8 million represented interest expense related primarily to our short positions in U.S. Treasury securities.
 Our total interest expense for the three month period ended March 31, 2017 was \$3.2 million, of which \$2.8 million represented interest expense on our repo borrowings and approximately \$0.4 million represented interest expense related primarily to our short positions in U.S. Treasury securities.
-Our total interest expense for the three month period ended March 31, 2016 was \$2.1 million, of which \$1.8 million represented interest expense on our repo borrowings and approximately \$0.3 million represented interest expense related primarily to our short positions in U.S. Treasury securities.
-The period-over-period increase in our total interest expense resulted mainly from higher rates on our repo borrowings.
-Our average outstanding repo borrowings for the three month period ended March 31, 2017 was \$1.19 billion, resulting in an average cost of funds of 0.94%.
-Our average outstanding repo borrowings for the three month period ended March 31, 2016 was \$1.14 billion, resulting in an average cost of funds of 0.62%.
+The period-over-period increase in our total interest expense resulted mainly from higher rates on our repo borrowings stemming from the increase in short-term interest rates, as well as an increase in average borrowings as a result of a larger asset base.
+Our average outstanding repo borrowings for the three month period ended March 31, 2018 was \$1.59 billion, and we had an average cost of funds on repo borrowings of 1.63%.
+Our average outstanding repo borrowings for the three month period ended March 31, 2017 was \$1.19 billion, and we had an average cost of funds on repo borrowings of 0.94%.

-The following table shows information related to our average cost of funds for the three month periods ended March 31, 2017 and 2016.
+The following table shows information related to our average cost of funds(1) for the three month periods ended March 31, 2018 and 2017.